karansangaj/Getting-and-Cleaning-Data/README.md

 d)Appropriately labels the data set with descriptive variable names. e)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+run_analysis.R script is used to perform above mentioned steps in which train and test data sets are combined as well as tidy dataset is obtained.

 ## 3) tidyData.txt